mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 # but this is not possible in Postgres
 ```
 In general, grouping arrays can lead to a mismatch in the dimensions of the elements within an array.

+**Rendering format**
+Currently, each data type in Mathesar has its own UI component.
+A list also has its own styling, which is currently rendering pills in the data explorer.
+What should we display then, for a list of dates?
+Including a date picker inside a pill does not sound user-friendly.
+Now, consider a multidimensional array of dates.
+What's the best way of rendering it?
+Without overloading the frontend and overwhelming the user who wants to edit one item/element.

 ## Current state and considerations